Vinay-014/RBAC-UI/README.md

 |**`checkboxTableContainer`**|node|The component to use for the container of the checkbox table
 |**`roleTag`**|node|The component to use for the role name tag

-## License

-Licensed under the MIT License, Copyright © 2021-present Dekel Braunstein.

-See [LICENSE](./LICENSE) for more information.